cb2139/cb2139/README.md

 - [The Cancer Genome Atlas - Bladder Cancer Variant Detection](https://github.com/cb2139/blca_nc-mutations.git): Used TCGA WGS data to determine the transcriptomic impact of non-coding mutations in muscle invasive bladder cancer.
 - [Atypical B-cells - Differentiation Timecourse Analysis](https://github.com/cb2139/abc_timecourse.git): Generated a differentiation landscape for atypical B-cells (ABCs), providing a resource to determine genetic drivers of ABC accumulation in inflammatory diseases.

-For my Masters project, I am planning to return to bladder cancer research with the [Mason Lab](https://asmasonomics.github.io/) where I will apply unsupervised machine learning to find clinically relevant and druggable subgroups of bladder cancer.
+For my Masters project, I am planning to return to bladder cancer research with the [Mason Lab](https://asmasonomics.github.io/) where I will apply unsupervised machine learning to help find clinically relevant subgroups of bladder cancer.

 ## Get in touch ☎
 Connect with me on [LinkedIn](www.linkedin.com/in/charlie-barker-807104254)